BRAMPTON MIXED MASTERS SLO-PITCH LEAGUE (BMMSL)

 - A safety line is used at home plate.
 Tagging is not permitted at home plate.
 Automatic out if runner touches home plate.
-The safety line will be measured and drawn 35’ from 3rd
+The safety line (commitment line) will be measured and drawn 35’ from 3rd base.

 - Pitcher’s mound is a minimum 50’ to a maximum of 65’ from the back of the home plate.

-- No defensive player with the exception of the pitcher and catcher can encroach past the base line until the ball is hit.
-Outfielders cannot encroach beyond the edge of the grass until the ball is hit.
+- No defensive player, except for the pitcher and catcher can encroach past the base line until the ball is hit.
+Outfielders cannot encroach more than 150 feet, when a female is at bat, from home plate until the ball is hit.

 - To complete an inning the following must occur: Three outs or 5 runs scored, whichever comes first, except in the seventh inning where runs are unlimited and the game ends if the team batting second has scored more runs in six innings or before the third out in last half of the seventh inning than the other team has scored in seven innings.
 An inning announced by the umpire as the last inning will be considered an open inning ended by three outs.

-- Spares will be assigned to a team by the Spares Coordinator and charged $3.00 per game.
+- Spares will be assigned to a team by the Spares Coordinator and charged $5.00 per game.
 Regular players may have their name added to the spares list.
-They may play in the event of a spares shortage.
+They may play in the event of a spare’s shortage.
 Regular players will be used on a rotation basis only and will not be charged a fee.

 - Spare players will be supplied to allow a team to field a maximum of 6 players of each gender.
 If you are missing a pitcher and there is only one (1) pitcher on the team, teams can request a pitcher (from the Spares Coordinator) and play with 7 and 6 on the roster.

 - All spares will have the right to participate in the playoffs at the discretion of the executive, if scheduled prior to the playoffs.
-With the exception of the Championship and Consolation final games where full time members will be given the opportunity to spare.
-The full time players must not be already playing in the playoffs.
+Except for the Championship and Consolation final games, where full-time members will be given the opportunity to spare.
+The full-time players must not be already playing in the playoffs.